noamzuck/d-base/README.md

 | `data`     | json | { subject: "content", subject: "content" } |

 ### update
-Updates a row or a specific cell in the database.
+The function updates a specific row or cell in the database.

 | Parameter  | Type                                                | Example                                      |
 |------------|-----------------------------------------------------|----------------------------------------------|